vedarthv/GNN_EEG/README.md

     │   │   │                 predictions
     │   │   ├── predict_model.py
     │   │   └── train_model.py
     │   │
+    │   ├── notebooks      <- Notebooks are primarily for exploration and will be temorarily stored in the src directory.
+    │   │   └── Exploration.ipynb
+    │   │
+    │   │
     │   └── visualization  <- Scripts to create exploratory and results oriented visualizations │       └── visualize.py